Warblefly/MultimediaTools-mingw-w64/README.md

 A binary package is available for download from this address:
 <a href="http://gallery.johnwarburton.net/mingw-multimedia-executables-shared.zip">http://gallery.johnwarburton.net/mingw-multimedia-executables-shared.zip</a>

+A pair of installer files, that must be downloaded together and run as Administrator (WARNING: that's a security no-no, but this is my system and you're welcome to modify it): <a href="http://gallery.johnwarburton.net/install-zipfile.cmd">install-zipfile.cmd</a> and <a href="http://gallery.johnwarburton.net/install.zipfile.ps1">install-zipfile.ps1</a> assist the process.

+These file MUST be installed to C:\Program Files\ffmpeg\bin

+I am slowly writing a proper installation script.

 These binaries are for Windows 64-bit editions only, and have been tested only on Windows 10.
-The .zip file can be opened, and its files extracted, using Windows Explorer.

 Your Windows installation needs to have certain packages installed: